 Careers in Computer Forensic Investigation

 The expanding field of computer forensics presents a great opportunity for a satisfying career, especially for those who enjoy working with computers.
-Not only is fighting cyber crime exciting, computer forensic investigation offers a stable job outlook with a variety of opportunities and a median pay over $50,000.
+Not only is fighting cybercrime exciting, a career as a computer forensic investigator comes with outstanding earning potential and a promising career outlook.

-As organizations worldwide work to fight cyber crime, the opportunities for computer forensic investigators continue to grow.
-Nearly every organization has sensitive data to protect, and that means there are a wide variety of work environments available for computer forensic investigators.
+As organizations worldwide work to fight cybercrime, the opportunities for computer forensic investigators continue to grow.
+Nearly every organization has sensitive data to protect, which means a wide variety of opportunities available for computer forensic investigators.
 Organizations that may hire digital forensic investigators include:

 - Law enforcement agencies (all levels)